 I’m no expert, but a side-by-side comparison of equal amounts of full fat mayonnaise and nonfat Greek yogurt yields notable differences in calories, fat, cholesterol, and sodium.
 If you want to see the numbers check out this post on Gotta Eat, Can’t Cook.
 Great comparison!

 So, I don’t know about you, but I’m happy to keep all of those numbers low, while enjoying a pasta salad with rockin’ flavor!
-Another tip to bump the nutrition on this salad is to use whole grain pasta in place of white.
+Another tip to bump the nutrition on this salad is to use whole grain pasta in place of white, for added fiber!

 Ok, how’d my healthier Macaroni Salad measure up during the camping trip?
 It was an empty-bowl hit!
 Everyone thought they were eating a classic picnic salad, with no idea it had secretly healthy ingredients.